 Slowly Pour the Cream Into the Eggs

 If you pour the scalded cream into the eggs too fast?
 You’re going to make scrambled eggs.
-So what you’ll do is take a small ladle or spoon and add the cream very slowly with one hand with whipping with the other.
+Take a small ladle or spoon and add the cream very slowly with one hand with whipping with the other.
 Once you do that a few times, you can drizzle directly from the saucepan.

 Use Ramekins